hbr/Lambda-Calculus/doc/basics.md

 ## Terminating and Non Terminating Computations

-Up to now all lambda terms we have used have *terminated* in the sense that we reached a state, where no more reducible expression is in the term.
+Up to now all lambda terms we have used have *terminated* in the sense that we reached a state, where no more reducible expressions are in the term.

 Is this always the case?
 Unfortunately not.
 We see in the following how to construct potentially endless loops in lambda calculus.